KenGrinder/Clone-AI-Chatbot/README.md

  - Option to opt-out of uploading to Hugging Face
  - Add support for importing SMS messages
  - Fix issue where loading bars designed for Colab do not display status properly (IProgress / ipywidgets)
+ - Remove all unnecessary Google Colab portions of the script